 The global microbial identification market is expected to reach \$3 billion by 2022.
 This includes pathogen detection, human disease diagnosis, pharmaceuticals and food and beverage safety.
 Rapid and cost-effective methods for measuring bacteria are vital for these industries.

-Detecting oxidase-positive bacteria

-The oxidase test is a well-known method for detecting bacteria that produce cytochrome C oxidase.
+Detecting oxidase-positive bacteria The oxidase test is a well-known method for detecting bacteria that produce cytochrome C oxidase.
 The test reagent, N,N,N',N'-tetramethyl-para-phenylene-diamine (TMPD), turns blue in the presence of oxidase-positive bacteria and can therefore be used to detect the presence of certain pathogens.
 Researchers at the University of Oxford have developed an electrochemical method of deploying TMPD for the detection of oxidase-positive bacteria, an important improvement to the colorimetric test.
 The electrochemical oxidase test can be used for detection and quantification of bacteria in biological samples.
 It offers an accurate, fast and inexpensive analysis method for pathogenic and non-pathogenic bacteria.
 The Oxford Researchers have demonstrated for the first time that cytochrome c oxidase expression can be measured in aerobically grown E. coli, which is currently not possible using any other method.
 The technique can be applied to a range of pathogenic bacteria and can be used in biosensing technology.

-For further information please contact:

-Dr Jamie Ferguson

-jamie.ferguson@innovation.ox.ac.uk

-+44 (0)1865 280851

-www.innovation.ox.ac.uk

-Project number: 15033

-Rapid detection of developed viruses and lipid-coated nanoparticles
+99 For further information please contact: Dr Andrew Bowen andrew.bowen@innovation.ox.ac.uk +44 (0)1865 61449 www.innovation.ox.ac.uk Project number: 15033 Technology Transfer from the University of Oxford Rapid detection of developed viruses and lipid-coated nanoparticles

-Researchers at the University of Oxford have developed a new approach for labelling lipid-coated nanoparticles, such as enveloped viruses, for their rapid detection, quantification and isolation.
+Researchers at the University of Oxford have developed a new approach for labelling lipidcoated nanoparticles, such as enveloped viruses, for their rapid detection, quantification and isolation.